Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 For each propagation step, the current Node is resolved again through NodeTree::findNode().
 A node that is no longer live is not dispatched to.

 EventDispatcher performs propagation only.
-InputManager owns the surrounding input-event orchestration and establishes the NodeTree mutation scope during framework input dispatch.
+InputSystem owns the surrounding input-event orchestration and establishes the NodeTree mutation scope during framework input dispatch.